Dimple96-web/React/Notes/JNotes.md

       x:10
       console will search for x in local memory space

-   New execution context for function a
+   New execution context for function b

    1. Memery component
       x: undefined